realworldocaml/book/book/foreign-function-interface/README.md

 - `p +@ n` computes the address of the `n`th next element, if `p` points to an array element.
 - `p -@ n` computes the address of the `n`th previous element, if `p` points to an array element.

-There are also other useful nonoperator functions available (see the Ctypes documentation), such as pointer differencing and comparison.
+There are also other useful non-operator functions available (see the Ctypes documentation), such as pointer differencing and comparison.

 ## Passing Functions to C